cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

-2. To make extraction possible each game needs to know which other game takes place before it in the FIFO, and which after.
+2. To make extraction possible, each game needs to know which other game takes place before it in the FIFO, and which after.
 The right place to store this double link information is `StoredGame`.
 Thus, you add them in the game's Protobuf declaration:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/00e81bf/proto/checkers/stored_game.proto#L16-L17]
     message StoredGame {